-The size and growth of Clematis varies greatly as well.
-In the image above left is the lovely C. Crystal fountain which is a variety bred for growing in small spaces, patios and containers as it only grows to around 1.8 m with very attractive flowers.
-Compare to C montana, which is a very vigorous Clematis, and grows 5-14m depending on the conditions.
+The size and growth of Clematis varies as well.
+In the image above left is the lovely C. Crystal fountain, a variety bred for growing in small spaces, patios and containers as it only grows to around 1.8 m with very attractive flowers.
+Compare to C montana, which is a very vigorous Clematis, and grows up to 14m depending on the conditions.

-Group 1 are the early flowering types C. alpina, C. macropetala which have single, or double bell shaped flowers and C. montana, with large saucer shaped flowers and is one of the most popular Clematis to grow and easy.
+Group 1 are winter and spring flowering and include C. alpina, C. macropetala which have single, or double bell-shaped flowers, and C. montana, with large saucer-shaped flowers and is one of the most popular Clematis to grow.
 These are all no prune Clematis.

-Group 2 are Clematis which flower early to mid summer and sometimes with a second flush mid to late summer.
-This group of Clematis have upright single, double saucer shaped flowers and are often very showy, such as the C. Crystal fountain.
+Group 2 are Clematis which flower early to midsummer and sometimes with a second flush mid to late summer.
+This group of Clematis has upright single, double saucer-shaped flowers and is often showy, such as the C. Crystal fountain.

 Information on how to plant and grow Clematis.